Why are there poor?

 The LORD, who exists outside of time, knows the purpose for all events and all of our lives.
 Perhaps the poor exist for themselves to be redeemed in the next life, and for the rich of this world to discover their own wretchedness in the next.

-Ready: I believe the insight is that we are to value life, this life, irrespective of what our standard of living is.
+Ready: We are to value life, this life, irrespective of what our standard of living is.
 There is a place for all of us after life on earth, and those who are wretched in this life will be comforted in the next.

 How this all works theologically remains somewhat of a mystery to me, as I know that Jesus came to save us all from our sins, and that none of us can see the Kingdom of God except through him.
 We must be born again by faith in the Son of God, just as Jesus said himself in John 3, if we are to have eternal life.
 BUT perhaps those in abject poverty are: in their humility, in their suffering, and in their despair, more aware of God, unlike the rich in their prosperity and distraction.